Alessandro Volta: Early battery

 Copper metal does not react, but rather it functions as a catalyst for the hydrogen-gas formation and an electrode for the electric current.
-The sulfate anion (SO4(2-)) does not undergo any chemical reaction either, but migrates to the zinc anode to compensate for the charge of the zinc cations formed there.
+The sulphate anion (SO4(2-)) does not undergo any chemical reaction either, but migrates to the zinc anode to compensate for the charge of the zinc cations formed there.
 However, this cell also has some disadvantages.
-It is unsafe to handle, since sulfuric acid, even if diluted, can be hazardous.
+It is unsafe to handle, since sulphuric acid, even if diluted, can be hazardous.
 Also, the power of the cell diminishes over time because the hydrogen gas is not released.
 Instead, it accumulates on the surface of the copper electrode and forms a barrier between the metal and the electrolyte solution.

 Last years and retirement

-In 1809, Volta became associated member of the Royal Institute of the Netherlands.
+In 1809, Volta became an associated member of the Royal Institute of the Netherlands.
 In honour of his work, Volta was made a count by Napoleon Bonaparte in 1810.